manel1874/libscapi/README.md

 - High Performance implementation on standard Linux & Intelx64 Architecture.
 We use modern techniques like Intel Intrinsics  Instructions, Pipelining and TCP optimizations.

 ## Publications using libscapi
-Fast Large-Scale Honest-Majority MPC for Malicious Adversaries[https://eprint.iacr.org/2018/570](CGHIKLN18) A Framework for Constructing Fast MPC over Arithmetic Circuits with Malicious Adversaries and an Honest-Majority[https://eprint.iacr.org/2017/816.pdf](LN17)
+- Fast Large-Scale Honest-Majority MPC for Malicious Adversaries [CGHIKLN18](https://eprint.iacr.org/2018/570)
+- A Framework for Constructing Fast MPC over Arithmetic Circuits with Malicious Adversaries and an Honest-Majority[LN17] (https://eprint.iacr.org/2017/816.pdf)

 ## libscapi Modules
 - Primitives: Dlog, Cryptographic Hash Function, HMAC and KDF, Pseudorandom Functions and Permutations, Pseudo Random Generator, Trapdoor Permutation, Random Oracle (to be elaborated)